rubenmesserschmidt/Material-Picker_docs/docs/source/features.rst

 * **Select**: Select an existing material and show it's node tree.
 * **Add**: Add a new material to the blend file.
 * **Remove**: Remove the selected material from the blend file.
+.. _material_browser.rename_menu:
+* **Rename Menu**: Rename material names by replacing specified characters with new ones.
+    :Find: The characters to be replaced.
+    :Replace: The characters to replace the found ones with.
+    :Case Sensitive: If enabled, the search will be case sensitive.
+    :Regex: If enabled, the search will be treated as a regular expression.
+    :Replace: Replaces the first material name with matching characters.
+    :Replace All: Replaces all material names with matching characters.

 The following filter options are available:

+* **Source**: Show either all materials of the blend file or only the ones in the current scene.
 * **Search**: Search for materials by name.
 Use ``*`` as wildcard.
 * **Favorites**: Show only materials marked as favorite.
+* **Object**: Show only materials assigned to a specific object.
+* **Collection**: Show only materials assigned to a specific collection.

 The following sorting options are available: